MdUmar-tech/data-analysis-project/README.md

 ## Description
-This scripts involves the calculation of the Percentage of Conserved Proteins (POCP) using a Jupyter Notebook.
+This scripts involves the calculation of the Percentage of Conserved Proteins (POCP) using a Jupyter Notebook and python3 using Mac OS .
 POCP is a metric used in comparative genomics to measure the similarity between two microbial genomes.
+Methods originaly described in Qin et al (2014) (DOI: https://doi.org/10.1128/jb.01688-14)

 ## Jupyter Notebook
 - The main calculation and analysis are performed in the Jupyter Notebook file named `calculate_pocp.ipynb`.